1AlexBunea/College-Football-API/README.md

 2. Enter the player's name and the year of interest in the provided fields.
 3. Click the submit button to retrieve and display the player's information.

+## 🙏 Acknowledgements
+- NFL v5 Sportradar US API for providing the player data
+- React and TypeScript communities for their excellent documentation and resources
+- Flask and Python communities for the robust backend development ecosystem